 A competition to design the Town Hall building was launched in 1882, and in 1883, architect G.G.
 Hoskins’ ‘Law and Order’ design was chosen as the winner.
 Hoskins was almost entirely responsible for the architectural design of Victorian Darlington, and would have been well-known in the architecture community.

-Not wasting any time, the new town hall’s foundation stone was laid on 24 October 1883.
+Not wasting any time, the new Town Hall’s foundation stone was laid on 24 October 1883.

 Much like today, the Town Hall had two very different uses.
-Part of the building was given over to the municipal functions needed to keep the town running – it housed the Mayor and staff of the Middlesbrough Corporation, the forerunner to Middlesbrough Council.
-It also included the police station and cells, courtroom, library, water board office, and fire station.
+Part of the building was given over to the municipal functions needed to keep the town running, and the other part established itself as a respected entertainment venue.

 The Town Hall has also hosted many important civic functions over the years, including royal visits, galas, and university graduations.

 Middlesbrough Town Hall’s reputation as a respected entertainment venue began with the grand concert hall, which featured a custom-built organ by the prestigious William Hill and Son.

 Performers from across the world flocked to the Town Hall, including the Russian virtuoso pianist, Sergei Rachmaninov, who appeared not once but twice, in 1911 and 1939; Dame Nellie Melba; Johann Strauss, and Sir Edward Elgar with the London Symphony Orchestra.

 Over the years, the Town Hall has also played host to many great names in music, including blues guitar legend Sister Rosetta Tharpe, Oasis, Bowie, The Clash, AC/DC, and Robbie Williams.

 In April 2016, we closed our doors for almost two years to undertake a £7.7m refurbishment, funded by Middlesbrough Council and the Heritage Fund.